Fire Emergency: Call 9-1-1

 Immediate procedures when fire, smoke, or an explosion is detected:

-1. Activate the nearest fire alarm pull station to alert building occupants and Public Safety
+1. Activate the nearest fire alarm pull station to alert building occupants and Campus Safety

 Fire alarm will sound throughout the building